buelchandler/datasciencecoursera/reproducible-data/PeerAssesment2/PA2_template.md

 Impact to human life are covered in two variables: **FATALITIES**, **INJURIES**, which indicates number of each for any particular event.

 Property damage is indicated by variable **PROPDMG**, which indicates some estimated monetary loss, and magnitude of that loss by **PROPDMGEXP**.
-Though not consistent throughout, we could see something like an overall $10,000,000 loss given as a **PROBDMG** of 10 and a **PROPDMGEXP** of "M" (for million).
+Though not consistent throughout, we could see something like an overall $10,000,000 loss given as a **PROPDMG** of 10 and a **PROPDMGEXP** of "M" (for million).
 Details are broken out in an appropriate code segment below.

 Crop damage is handled similar to property damage data, and is given in corresponding variables **CROPDMG** and **CROPDMGEXP**, and is detailed in an appropriate code segment below.